laurentiuduca/road-to-linux/README.md

 ### Road to Linux on RISC-V in Verilog
 risc-v dual-core in $30 fpga board
 * the book can be read for free
+* if you use our work, please cite us
+Road to Linux on RISC-V in FPGA / Laurenţiu Cristian Duca and Anton Duca. - 2nd ed. - Smart Publishing, 2024, ISBN 978-606-068-087-1

 #### RLSoC dual core
 ##### Status